 • Proficiency in English

 It can be more difficult for nurse practitioners and APRNs to relocate and practice in another state as requirements and regulations vary widely.
 For instance, the scope of practice laws and mandates for prescribing medication can drastically differ.
 Some states permit NPs to practice without the supervision of a physician, while others do not.
 Some states may require additional continuing education courses or clinical hours.
 Though there is an APRN Consensus Model for licensing regulations across states, it is a far cry from the Nurse Licensure Compact (NLC) that exists for RNs.
-A proposed APRN Compact is currently in the works, but needs support from at least seven states to be officially enacted (as of August 2023, only three states have adopted the legislation).
+A proposed APRN Compact is currently in the works, but needs support from at least seven states to be officially enacted (as of May 2024, only four states have adopted the legislation).

 Transferring to a New State